CompletionException/receipt-processor-challenge/README.md

 Created go api.
 Follows api.yml expectations.
 All input fields are expected to be of type string.
 Type conversion is done in business logic as it should be.

+Keeps track of user ids passed for receipt point calculations.
+They are not safe to use currently as the map is accessed during while memory is volatile.

 ## Tech Debt
+ - User mapping done while async.
  - API testing
  - More business logic testing
  - Docker